F.I.R.P.T.A. Sale Of U.S. Property By Non-U.S. Resident Owner

 If you do not have ITINs:

-In order to meet the IRS filing requirements, the FIRPTA submission must be made on or before the day of closing.
-We recommend that your accountant be contacted as soon as you list your home for sale in order that all requirements are completed in a timely manner.
+To meet the IRS filing requirements, the FIRPTA submission must be made on or before the day of closing.
+We recommend that your accountant be contacted as soon as you list your home for sale so that all requirements are completed in a timely manner.

 U.S. tax laws are complex.
 It is important that you get good tax advice when buying and selling U.S. properties.
 We recommend that you employ a firm that has extensive international tax experience in the areas of absentee owners of investment properties.